 These laws have swayed many employers to avoid French expansion altogether.
 Others attempt to skirt around the onerous laws with independent contractors—but utilizing independent contractors creates significant risk.

 While it is legal to hire independent contractors in France, its government does not favor their use.
 It’s incredibly difficult for companies to win in court if a case is properly built against them.
-If businesses wish to mitigate independent contractor risk and the the French government’s ire, there are a few key things to keep in mind.
+If businesses wish to mitigate independent contractor risk—and avoid the French government’s ire—there are a few key things to keep in mind.

 How to Avoid Independent Contractor Risks in France

 First, and most critically, companies should understand that an employer must maintain a high degree of separation from independent contractors.
 Independent contractors have to complete assignments autonomously and cannot be “subordinate” to any company employee.

 Moreover, France has more independent contractor complexities than almost anywhere else.
 For example, French law limits independent contractor functions to businesses that are unable to fill roles with its standard workforce.
 This often means independent contractors cannot help with core functions of that business.

 Companies must also ensure a self-employed contractor has proper documentation to operate as a true independent contractor.
 They are at fault if they do not register themselves properly or fail to make the necessary social contributions.

 Other Essential French Independent Contractor Considerations

 Firms must deal with a litany of repercussions if authorities deem an independent contractor as a misclassified employee.
 First, the individual will be reclassified as an employee, forcing the firm to deal with the burdensome labor laws or pay a steep severance package.
 The company will also have to: